Alex Verdugo Player Props: Red Sox vs. Tigers

-After hitting .281 with two doubles, a home run, three walks and five RBI in his past 10 games, Alex Verdugo and the Boston Red Sox take on the Detroit Tigers (who will start Matt Manning) at 4:10 PM ET on Saturday.
+Alex Verdugo -- hitting .242 with two doubles, a home run, three walks and five RBI in his past 10 games -- will be in action for the Boston Red Sox versus the Detroit Tigers, with Eduardo Rodriguez on the hill, on August 13 at 12:05 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Tigers.
+In his last game he had a hitless performance (0-for-5) against the Tigers.

 Alex Verdugo Game Info & Props vs. the Tigers